 If you are able, you should submit the invitation letter with your initial Canadian visa application.
 If you wait to submit an invitation letter until you are requested to submit one by the visa office, your application will be delayed.

 Step 6: Increasing your Odds of Success.
-What other Documents do you need?
+What other Supporting Documents do you need?

 - Supporting documents (proof you are going to leave Canada and go back home)